Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: Matrix analysis of the Active Flux method

 \section{Matrix analysis of the Active Flux method}

 The following section is dedicated to the analysis of the semi-discrete Active Flux method in the framework of SBP operators.
-The difficult part consists in finding a suitable mass matrix $M$ whereas the discrete derivative operator $D$ corresponding to the Active Flux method can be constructed in a straightforward fashion.
-For this purpose, the Active Flux scheme \eqref{eq:avgupdategeneral} and the point update~\eqref{eq:pointvalueupdategeneral} for the linear scalar advection equation $\partial_t u + \partial_x u = 0$ needs to be rewritten in matrix-vector form.
+The difficult part consists in finding a suitable mass matrix $M$ whereas the discrete derivative operator $D$ corresponding to the Active Flux method is given.
+For this purpose, the Active Flux scheme \eqref{eq:avgupdategeneral} and the point update~\eqref{eq:pointvalueupdategeneral} for the linear scalar advection equation \eqref{eq:linad} must be rewritten in matrix-vector form.
 Since periodic boundary conditions are considered, we identify $u_{n-\frac12} := u_{-\frac12}$.
 In order to prove SBP properties, we will start with a central version of the Active Flux method since its SBP properties are easier to detect.
 Afterwards, in the subsequent section, we will turn to the standard upwind version of the Active Flux method.